bgadrian/data-structures/README.md

 (a) - normal queue, (b) - list of queues

 It is an array of buckets.
 The key is the priority and the bucket is a queue.
-Queues are [LinkedLists](https://github.com/karalabe/cookiejar/tree/master/collections/queue), the advantage is that no memory preallocation is needed and the queue/dequeue is O(1).
+Queues are ~~linked lists~~ [dynamically growing circular slice of blocks](https://github.com/karalabe/cookiejar/tree/master/collections/queue), the advantage is that no memory preallocation is needed and the queue/dequeue is O(1).
 We dequeue from highest priority (0) until it's bucket (queue) is empty and we remove it.
 We move to the next priority (1) and so on until we deplete the structure.

 Inspired by papers: